mywrites/mywrites.github.io/index.md

 I am a writer by trade and at heart.

-For all documents in my portal, I perform in-depth research (reading existing content and other collateral), view instructional videos, and navigate applications – leveraging these efforts to independently understand software solutions.
-When necessary, I also collaborate with subject matter experts to confirm my understanding.
+For all documents in my portal, I performed in-depth research (reading existing content and other collateral), viewed instructional videos, and navigated applications – leveraging these efforts to independently understand software solutions.
+When necessary, I also collaborated with subject matter experts to confirm my understanding.

 I am intentional and user-focused when I write.
 My goal is to educate, which enables engineers, customers (technical and non-technical), and stakeholders to gain tremendous insight.
-I find gratitude in creating clear and concise content, particularly when users voice appreciation for finally understanding software functionality, technical concepts, and workflows.
+I find gratitude in creating clear and concise content, particularly when users voice appreciation for finally understanding software functionality, technical concepts, or workflows.

 While I have abbreviated or redacted portal content to protect proprietary information, the majority of my work is fully available for review.
 This portal showcases my writing range, style, and expertise.